dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 for each training epoch:
     for each batch B in the training set:
         FORWARD PASS:
+	X = first N columns in B
+	Y = last column in B
-        apply the model to B and compute the loss BACKWARD PASS (updating the model parameters):
+        apply the model to X
+	compute the loss for the model output and Y
+        BACKWARD PASS (updating the model parameters):
         optimizer.zero_grad()
         loss.backward()